CONTACT

 Safety and Health

-The Takuma Group will work to further strengthen its core strengths of technology and expertise as well as relationships of trust with customers while preventing a decline in the quality of its products and services or in the level of trust it enjoys from society by safeguarding workers’ physical and mental health and building an environment in which it is easy for employees to do their jobs.
+The Takuma Group will work to further strengthen its core strengths of technology and expertise as well as relationships of trust with customers while improving the quality of its products and services and the trust it enjoys from society by safeguarding workers’ physical and mental health and building an environment in which it is easy for employees to do their jobs.
 Specifically, we will accomplish these goals by ensuring occupational safety and health, managing employee health, and putting in place an employee-friendly workplace environment.

 Takuma Safety and Health Policy